-Coron town, like El Nido, is packed with agencies offering boat tours covering the main sights in the area.
-The highlight of any tour is usually Kayangan Lake.
-We booked our tour for our last day in Coron hoping that the lake would have reopened by the time we went, but no such luck!
+Coron town, like El Nido, is packed with agencies offering organised Coron boat tours covering the main sights in the area.
+The highlight of any tour is usually Lake Kayangan on Coron Island.
+We booked a tour for island hopping in Coron for our last day in the region hoping that Lake Kayangan would have reopened by the time we went, but no such luck!

-The stop at Kayangan was replaced by a stop at Barracuda lake instead, and also included stops at the Twin Lagoon, Skeleton Wreck, CYC beach and Siete Pecados Marine Park.
-Because of the closure of Kayangan, every sight was unfortunately packed with people, so much so that it felt like being at a theme park most of the time.
+The stop at Lake Kayangan was replaced by a stop at Barracuda Lake, and the tour included stops at the Twin Lagoon also on Coron island, and stops at other sites and islands in Coron including Skeleton Wreck, CYC beach and Siete Pecados Marine Park.
+Because of the closure of Lake Kayangan, every sight was unfortunately packed with people, so much so that it felt like being at a theme park most of the time.

 For a detailed list of available tours in Coron, see what our friend Katherine’s solo travel guide to Coron suggests.

 This over-crowding was unfortunate because the tourist spots in Coron, Palawan are incredibly beautiful and photo-worthy, but with hundreds of people in life vests shouting and screaming, hitting us with their selfie sticks and fins (whilst trying to learn how to swim) added to the equation, the magic disappeared.
 Our guide on one of the Coron boat tours told us that had Lake Kayangan been open, there would have been far less people at each other spot.